 In some cases, we find that the relief device (disc or valve) is provided by the supplier of the vessel being protected, without any consideration for the processes carried out in it.
 Quite often the relief device has been dimensioned for a fire engulfment case, considering one specific fluid inside the vessel.
-One question often not asked is whether the fluid is thermally stable under the conditions of fire engulfment.
 Of course, this fluid may not be what the vessel owner intents to put in there, so the relief device may be insufficient.
-Over time the use of equipment is often changed, many of these changes result in the EPRS being inadequate for the new situation.
+Over time the use of equipment is often changed, many of these change result in the EPRS being inadequate for the new situation.